jsug9/bookstore/README.md

 # Bookstore

-> In this project I build a mobile and desktop version of a calculator app, using React for the very first time.
+> In this project I build a mobile and desktop version of a Bookstore app, using React.

 ## Built With